Maccaferri

-Officine Maccaferri SpA (Maccaferri) is an Italian multinational company, headquartered in Zola Predosa, Bologna.
+Officine Maccaferri S.p.A. is an Italian multinational company, headquartered in Zola Predosa, Bologna.
 The company specialises in products for the construction industry.
 Maccaferri's products are used for: retaining structures, soil reinforcement, embankment stabilisation, river and canal hydraulic works, coastal protection, erosion control, rockfall mitigation, debris flows and avalanche protection.
 The company provides technical support to designers, contractors and end-users.

 Maccaferri has 70 subsidiaries, 30 production facilities and 3,300 employees.

 History

 The company name can be traced back to the 16th century (the name Maccaferri is a literal translation of ‘he who strikes iron’), when Giovanni (Johannes) "Maccaferri" was registered with the blacksmiths guild.
 However, to join the guild a person had to be 20 years old.
 As Johannes was only 14 at the time, the Bologna Senate granted a dispensation and approved his membership on 28 June 1550.

 Over 300 years later, on 3 May 1879, the Chamber of Commerce in Zola Predosa, Italy, recorded the registration of the workshop ("Officina") of a certain Raffaele Maccaferri, head of the Maccaferri family at the time.
 This was based in Gesso, near Lavino.

 As a blacksmith, the company of Raffaele Maccaferri manufactured items such as gates, fences, columns, staircases and railings used in the churches, houses and businesses in the Bologna area.

 Of the two sons of Raffaele, the eldest, Angelo, guided the commercial growth of the business, whilst Luigi was the industrial specialist.
 He expanded the capacity and introduced technology for wire-drawing into the factory.
 Soon afterwards the "gabion" was re-invented using wire mesh (gabions had been in existence for millennia prior to this, but had been constructed from natural materials).

 The company's first major project was in 1893 when Maccaferri's gabions were used to repair a breach in the weir at Casalecchio di Reno.
 The gabions were simple sack gabions, filled in-situ with rocks.

 The same Chamber of Commerce in Zola Predosa also records that the company changed its name to "Raffaele Maccaferri and Sons" in 1895.